rgrempel/elm-web-api/README.md

 environment.
 In order for Elm to use such facilities, it is necessary to write "native" code.
 So, I'm plugging away at it -- this is a work in progress, but if it is useful to you, that would be great.

-If there is some particular Javascript API that you'd like to see exposed here, feel free to create an issue (or, for that matter, a pull request).
-Otherwise, I'll continue my semi-random walk.

 ## Contents